AndresMpa/zigma/README.md

 # zigma

-A node JS econsystem though to be IoT
+A node JS econsystem thought to be IoT